Seraj006/Bharat-Intern/README.md

          Create a simple website using CSS, HTML, JAVASCRIPT to convert temperature from celsius to Fahrengeit and etc.

 Task 3 - Homepage of Netflix:
-         A simple website having similar homepage that of Netflix using HTML and CSS.
+         A simple website having similar homepage that of Netflix using HTML & CSS.

 I do only task 2 and task 3.